How to Register

 - Sign and date the registration application.

-- Submit your completed application by mailing it to the appropriate address listed on the application, or delivering it to your local registration office.
+- Submit your completed application by mailing it to the appropriate address, or delivering it to your local registration office.
 Mailing addresses for General Registrars can be found using our lookup tool.

 Failure to complete the form properly could result in your registration being delayed or denied.
 Note that you must provide your Social Security number, if any, when applying to register to vote in Virginia.
 Therefore, if you do not provide your Social Security number, your application for voter registration will be denied.
 State and local voting officials will use your Social Security number as a unique identifier to insure that no person is registered in more than one place.
 Records containing your Social Security number will not be open to inspection by the public.
 Your Social Security number will appear on reports produced only for official use by voter registration and election officials, and for jury selection purposes by courts.